 Research & Dissertation

 Students in TOM often begin research in the summer preceding their first year by working with a TOM faculty member.
-During their third year, students begin working on their dissertation research, typically developing three publishable papers.
+Over the first two years in the program, students are encouraged to explore their research interests as they complete relevant coursework.
+During their third year, students begin working on their dissertation research, typically developing three publishable papers by the end of the program.

 Examples of doctoral thesis topics include: Examining how employee non-compete agreements affect entrepreneurship and job mobility; Improving retailers' sales forecasting using cost-of-sales, inventory levels, and gross margins; How familiarity among team members fosters organizational capabilities among teams; The implications of operations management for investors; and How firms influence service quality, and how service quality affects performance.